 Once he saw the temperature the coffee was kept in the decanter at McDonald’s, he understood why Mrs. Liebeck had gotten such deep burns.

 What was the science Morgan presented to the jury?

-In speaking with Dr. Diller, Morgan learned that liquid with a temperature of 180-190° could lead to third-degree burns in as little as two to seven seconds, and especially so if clothing absorbs the liquid.
+While preparing the hot coffee lawsuit Morgan spoke with expert Dr. Diller.
+Morgan learned that liquid with a temperature of 180-190° could lead to third-degree burns in as little as two to seven seconds, and especially so if clothing absorbs the liquid.
 This is the temperature that McDonald’s admitted to keeping their coffee, based on a consultant’s recommendation for optimal taste.

 Morgan’s expert on thermodynamics testified that if the coffee had been served at 155°, it would’ve cooled enough to avoid injury.

 According to Morgan, consumer studies put the ideal temperature for consumption of coffee between 145-155°.

 “At that temperature, if you were to spill a hot liquid on your bare skin while wearing shorts, you would get a second-degree burn,” Morgan said.

 McDonald’s initially claimed that its customers intended to consume the coffee after they made it to their intended destination.
 However, the company’s own internal research showed that most of its customers drink coffee while still in their car.

 McDonald’s Hot Coffee and the discovery of the 700 Complaints

 During discovery, Morgan and his team found that between 1982 and 1992, McDonald’s received more than 700 reports from consumers burned by their coffee.
 Reports varied in burn severity, but the company spent about $500,000 settling burn injury claims in those ten years.